smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

     async step() {
         await TestUtils.open(this);
-        await jitsiPage.enterRoom(this, "I am a random room");
+        await this.page.enterRoom(this, "I am a random room");
     }

 You can run the test with: